davidsilveiro/TweetSploit/README.md

 Options available:

-    Mass sending of messages to all your followers Auto favouriting posts under a hashtag or user (Allows for a list) Auto unfollow people who don't follow you
+    1) Mass sending of messages to all your followers
+    2) Auto favouriting posts under a hashtag or user (Allows for a list)
+    3) Auto unfollow people who don't follow you
+    4) Auto follow users

 Example: